Farmer using data insights to manage field of crops.

 With global climate goals in mind, there is growing pressure on producers to minimize their consumption of inputs such as pesticides, fertilizers, and energy.

-• To demonstrate commitment to sustainability, producers need to show proof of their continuous, measurable efforts to optimize environmental metrics.
+• To demonstrate commitment to responsible farming practices, producers require proof of their continuous, measurable efforts to optimize environmental metrics.

 • The IDA add-on provides further insights for continuous improvement via historical trend graphs for the sector and anonymized comparison reports of peer producers.